Washington Collection Agencies Law

 Billing Service Providers Don't Need a License

 Billing service companies that simply send statements or manage payments don't need to be licensed.
-For example, a company that a homeowners' association hires to collect assessments, charges, or fines, doesn't have to get a license.
+For example, a company that a homeowners' association hires to collect assessments, charges, or fines doesn't have to get a license.
 Other property management companies are exempt as well.
 (Wash.
 Rev. Code § 19.16.100).

-Prohibited Collection Activities Under Washington Law
+What Are the Prohibited Debt Collection Practices Under Washington Law?

-Washington law limits the methods that debt collectors can use to collect debts and how they communicate with you and third parties.
+Washington law limits the methods debt collectors can use to collect debts and how they communicate with you and third parties.
 It also gives you specific rights if you want to challenge the validity of a debt.
-As you read this section, keep in mind that debt collectors must comply with both Washington's regulations and the FDCPA's requirements, but this section is limited to Washington law.

 A Collector Must Provide Specific Information Upon First Contact